-- (a) All regular instructors will be scheduled for ten (10) professional development days during the academic year (September 1 August 30) - (b) In consultation with their Program Coordinator, instructors shall develop and submit for approval by their Program Coordinator prior to any PD activities, a professional development plan.
+- (a) All regular instructors will be scheduled for ten (10) professional development days during the calendar year (January 1^{st} December 31^{st}). - (b) In consultation with their Program Coordinator, instructors shall develop and submit for approval by their Program Coordinator prior to any PD activities, a professional development plan.
 The plan must be consistent with the College's Educational Plan.
-Adjustments to the approved plan must be submitted to and approved by the Program Coordinator. - (c) Within one month of the completion of the professional development activities, instructors shall submit satisfactory evidence of having carried out the professional development activity and met the objectives of the approved professional development plan.
-These reports shall be submitted within sixty (60) days to the Dean responsible for the program.

-(d) These days will be prorated for part-time continuing instructors.
+Adjustments to the approved plan must be submitted to and approved by the Program Coordinator. - (c) Within one (1) month of the completion of the professional development activities, instructors shall submit satisfactory evidence of having carried out the professional development activity and met the objectives of the approved professional development plan.
+These reports shall be submitted within sixty (60) days to the Dean responsible for the program. - (d) These days will be prorated for part-time continuing instructors.